Studio Info

 Group Lessons – Learning with Peers

-The violin is an instrument that is played with other instruments as much as alone.
+The violin is an instrument that is played often with other instruments.
 It is important early on to learn the skill of playing with other musicians.
 Feeling at ease with other players, enjoying camaraderie, learning to catch up after a mistake, feeling and playing within the group rhythm, playing harmonies and chances to perform in a low stress environment, are a few of the many things we work on during this time.
 Students really enjoy group lessons.
 It is a time that fosters friendships, and further motivates them to continue to improve their own playing.

 Performing